 7. Do you have the time to train another dog?

-It is a lucky owner who discovers their dog is capable of taking on training tasks.
+It is a lucky owner who discovers their dog can take on training tasks.
 For most owners, it is the human who trains the dog.

 Are you in reasonably good health to take on the demands of a new dog?